Bright (Vic.)

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, the suburb of Bright had a median income among taxpayers of $45,265 and an average income of $58,423.
-These figures are lower than the national averages of $50,954 and $62,728 for Regional Vic respectively.
-Based on Wage Price Index growth of 8.25% since financial year ended June 2023, estimated median income as of September 2025 would be approximately $48,999, with average income estimated at $63,243.
-From the Census conducted in August 2021, personal income ranks at the 43rd percentile ($774 weekly), while household income sits at the 24th percentile.
-Data shows that 29.6% of Bright's population (791 individuals) fall within the $800 - $1,499 income range, contrasting with surrounding regions where the $1,500 - $2,999 bracket leads at 30.3%.
-Housing costs are modest, with 86.9% of income retained after housing expenses.
-However, total disposable income ranks at just the 28th percentile nationally and the area's SEIFA income ranking places it in the 6th decile.
+According to AreaSearch's aggregation of latest postcode level ATO data released on June 30, 2023, Bright had a median income among taxpayers of $45,265 with the average level at $58,423.
+This is lower than national averages which stood at $50,954 and $62,728 respectively for Regional Vic.
+Based on Wage Price Index growth of 9.62% since June 30, 2023, current estimates would be approximately $49,619 (median) and $64,043 (average) as of March 2026.
+From the Australian Bureau of Statistics Census data released on June 28, 2021, Bright's personal income ranks at the 43rd percentile ($774 weekly), while household income sits at the 24th percentile.
+The data shows 29.6% of Bright's population (775 individuals) fall within the $800 - $1,499 income range, contrasting with surrounding regions where the $1,500 - $2,999 bracket leads at 30.3%.
+Housing costs are modest in Bright, with 86.9% of income retained after housing expenses.
+However, total disposable income ranks at just the 28th percentile nationally and Bright's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income